nul-one/fusecry/README.md

 `fusecry umount MOUNT_POINT` or `fusermount -u MOUNT_POINT`
 Data copied to mount point will remain encrypted in source directory.
 Use `-n` or `--encrypt-filenames` to also have file and directory names encrypted.
-This option is really needed only on the first mount when FuseCry config file is being generated.
+This option is really needed only on the first mount when fusecry.conf file is being generated.
 **Watch out**: if `-n` is used, actual file and directory names on disk will be 60%+ longer than originals and thus some long names won't be valid!
 Check what maximum filename and path length values are on your system.

 ### mount subdirectory

-`fusecry mount SOURCE_DIR/subdir MOUNT_POINT --conf SOURCE_DIR/.fusecry [--key RSA_KEY_PATH]`
+`fusecry mount SOURCE_DIR/subdir MOUNT_POINT --conf SOURCE_DIR/fusecry.conf [--key RSA_KEY_PATH]`

 ### single file encryption